makersacademy/rps-challenge/README.md

 Testing
 ----

 Run `rspec` in the terminal in the main directory in order to run the tests present in the spec folder.
-This tests have provided a 100% test coverage while this program also commits 0 offenses when running RuboCop.
-This program was made using the TDD (Test-Driven Development) process where each test was written before the code that that they were targeting.
+These tests have provided a 100% test coverage from SimpleCov while this program also commits 0 offenses when running RuboCop.
+This program was made using the TDD (Test-Driven Development) process where each test was written before the code that it was targeting.

 User Stories
 ----